CARA-ch/emed-service-guide/docs/cdachemed/mtp.md

 ### Patient medication instructions

 The patient medication instructions are comments from the author to the patient.
-It SHALL not contain human readable dosage instructions (see the [dosage page](dosage.md) for that use), it may contain general comments (e.g. "take with food").
+It SHALL not contain human readable dosage instructions (see the [dosage page](dosage.md) for that use), it may contain additional information on intake (e.g. "take with food"), on storage (e.g. "store at ambient temperature").

 ```xml title="Example usage of the patient medication instructions"
 <entryRelationship typeCode="SUBJ" inversionInd="true">